rajatprasad1995/Scala-spark-Demo/README.md

 -----

 - In the first task, I calculated the frequency with which each pesticide was found in descending order.
+- In the second task, I calculated the most used pesticide in each state.

 To Install
 -------